 The Foothills is an acoustic trio from Chattanooga, Tennessee who blends a diverse range of Americana traditions – folk, country, blues, soul, and bluegrass – in an effort to create timeless musical statements that delicately balance artistic integrity and popular appeal.

 Drawing comparisons to artists such as John Prine, Jason Isbell, and The SteelDrivers, The Foothills’ lyrics are painfully honest and often autobiographical.
 Written for ragged souls, the band hopes their songs serve as a doorway through which listeners can consider their own stories and find hope despite hard times.

 To date, The Foothills have released two studio albums.
 Drawing on personal experience, the works of authors such as John Steinbeck and Wendell Berry, and stories of American resilience, their albums are intended for each listener to intimately identify with in their own way.

-Taken together, the songs of The Shadow Of The Mountain are a meditation on finding the perseverance and the strength to conquer the failures and the losses in your life.
+On their first album, Shadow of The Mountain, The Foothills put forth a meditation on finding the perseverance necessary to conquer life’s failures and losses.
 Notably, the album opens with a funeral (Nothing Lasts Forever) and closes with a reflection on resurrection (Come Alive Again).
-In between, there is a story of the shaky steps to finding hope.